aidenkatsura/SwipeFight/README.md

 - Prerequisites
      - Clone repo (https://github.com/aidenkatsura/SwipeFight)
-     - Install Expo Go and create an account if building on physical device
+     - Install Expo Go (SDK52) and create an account if building on physical device
-     - Have npm/Node.js installed in terminal
+     - Have npm/Node.js (npm 9+, Node 18+) installed in terminal
 - In terminal, run
    ```
    npm install